mattermost/docs/source/process/pre-release.md

 #### Setting up Active Directory/LDAP

-Instructions for setting up LDAP/AD SSO are available in the [deployment guide.](http://docs.mattermost.com/deployment/sso-ldap.html)
+Instructions for setting up LDAP/AD SSO are available in the [LDAP deployment guide.](http://docs.mattermost.com/deployment/sso-ldap.html)

+#### Setting up SAML Single-Sign-On (SSO)

+Instructions for setting up SAML SSO are available in the [SAML deployment guide.](http://docs.mattermost.com/deployment/sso-saml.html)

 #### Downgrading from Enterprise Edition to Team Edition

 To downgrade from Enterprise Edition to Team Edition:

-1. Disable Active Directory/LDAP SSO.
+1. Disable Active Directory/LDAP SSO and SAML SSO.
 2. Use the "Remove Enterprise License and Downgrade Server" option in the licensing menu from System Console.

 #### Support